StarRocks/starrocks/docs/sql-reference/sql-statements/generated_column.md

     newcol1 DOUBLE AS array_avg(data_array),
     newcol2 String AS json_string(json_query(data_json, "$.a"))
 )
-Primary KEY (id)
+PRIMARY KEY (id)
 DISTRIBUTED BY HASH(id);
 ```

 **NOTICE**:

 - Generated columns must be defined after regular columns.
 - Aggregate functions cannot be used in the expressions for generated columns.
-- The expressions for generated column cannot reference other generated columns or auto-increment columns, but the expressions can reference multiple regular columns.
+- The expressions for generated column cannot reference other generated columns or [auto-increment columns](./auto_increment.md), but the expressions can reference multiple regular columns.
 - The data type of a generated column must match the data type of the expression's result.
 - Generated columns cannot be created on aggregate tables.
 - Currently, StarRocks's shared-data mode does not support generated columns.